MartinFBanghart/Linkedin-Job-Analysis/README.md

 Data is first scraped via linkedin_scraper.py and then cleaned and transformed by text_processor.py.

-Subsequently, the prepared datasets are then mounted within the DBFS (DataBricks File System) of a DataBricks Workspace to be queried and analyzed using Apache Spark.
+Subsequently, the prepared datasets are then mounted within the DBFS (DataBricks File System) of a DataBricks Workspace to be queried and analyzed using Apache Spark (via PySpark API).

 ## How to Recreate